Intro

 Additional items if more time allowed for the project:

-• E2E tests - it would have been nice to add some Cypress tests to get integration coverage
+- E2E tests—it would have been nice to add some Playwright tests to get additional behavioral coverage.